Menu

 Spring Arts Festival Opening Assembly

-Fifth-grade music classes were instructed by Maestro Andrea Cupia for an Introduction to Conducting Workshop that featured students having the special opportunity to conduct members of the Opera ViVa Orchestra.
-The repertoire included excerpts from famous works by Aaron Copland, Maurice Ravel, and George Gershwin, and the conducting workshop was followed by an instrument demonstration from the guest instrumentalists of the Opera ViVa Orchestra.
-Click on the links below to see video highlights and more photos.
+Fifth-grade music classes will be instructed by Maestro Andrea Cupia for an Introduction to Conducting Workshop that will feature students having the special opportunity to conduct members of the Opera ViVa Orchestra.
+The repertoire will include excerpts from famous works by Tchaikovsky, Verdi, and Beethoven.
+Any and all guests are welcome to attend this workshop and do not need to reserve seats in advance.

 Visual Art Exhibition

-This year’s Visual Art Exhibition included a wide variety of artworks produced by Elementary School students (guided by Ms. Caroline Rossi); Middle School students (Ms. Simona Bellini and Ms. Brigit Hurst); and High School students in the disciplines of drawing and painting (Mr. Martyn Dukes and Ms. Megan Pendleton), photography (Mr. Frank Long), architecture and design (Mr. Thomas Wong), and ceramics (Ms. Hurst).
-Click on the links below to take a walk through the entire exhibition and see more photos.
+This year’s Visual Art Exhibition will include a wide variety of artworks produced by Elementary School students (guided by Ms. Caroline Rossi); Middle School students (Ms. Simona Bellini and Ms. Brigit Hurst); and High School students in the disciplines of drawing and painting (Ms. Megan Pendleton and Ms. Zeynep Baransel Korman), photography (Mr. Andre Adami), architecture and design (Mr. Thomas Wong), and ceramics (Ms. Hurst)—with selected works from the IB Visual Arts and AP Art & Design course also featured.
+All members of the TASIS community are very welcome to stop by the Palmer Cultural Center and the Şahenk Fine Arts Center to view the excellent work.

 Subscribe to our YouTube channel to receive alerts as new videos are published.